kevinle350/CS410_Final_Proj/README.md

 # Course Analyzer

+## Project Description
+A problem that we find as students is finding the right courses to take for the upcoming semesters.
+There is so much information around and it is difficult to tailor information to a single place that can give a student a direct suggestion on whether or not a course should be taken or not and comparisons to other similar courses.
+We want to build a chatbot that will help students determine what classes to take based on their interests and course feedback.
+We plan to crawl data from https://uiucmcs.org/ and to take the students' comments into consideration when generating a response from the chatbot.
+Since this dataset is extremely small, we plan to compare the output of the chat-bot against the ranking of the implicit feedback, pseudo-relevant feedback, and relevant feedback output that we are able to find.

 ## Implementation Overview

 The Course Analyzer project is implemented using a combination of Python and modern frameworks for web development and natural language processing.
 Here's a breakdown of the key components: